 All treatment begins with a thorough exam and consultation.
 Typically, the process can take from 3 to 6 months.
 In some cases, the process may take longer because additional treatments, such as bone grafting, may be required to build up the bone so it can support an implant.
 The procedure and time frame depends on several factors:

 Dr. Holland will assess the implant site to ensure proper implant positioning.
 One or more dental implants are precisely placed into the jawbone to mirror the location of the root of the missing natural tooth.

 The abutment and crown are attached to the implant, completing the process.
-Some patients may experience minor soreness after the dental implant procedure which can be treated with over the counter medication.
+Some patients may experience minor soreness after the dental implant procedure which can be treated with over-the-counter medication.

 For most implant procedures, the implant needs to heal for 3-6 months prior to a crown or prosthesis.
 There is a technique of placing four or more implants and having a denture loaded on the implants the same day.
 This technique is reserved only for patients who have no remaining teeth in an arch.
-The implants and denture counterbalance each other while the implants are healing, which allows for immediate loading.
+The implants and dentures counterbalance each other while the implants are healing, which allows for immediate loading.

 Most implants last for decades, but there are always exceptions.
 We minimize the risks by using the latest predictable techniques and technology and by using the best materials.

 There are general dentists that offer discounts who may only have online or weekend CE training for dental implants.
 They may or may not use the best materials.
 Our question to patients is: “Would you go to a Family Practice Physician to have knee surgery?”
 The answer is always NO because, instead, you would go to an orthopedic surgeon who specializes in knee surgery.
 There are also corporate clinics who may have a specialist come in once a month to do implants, but if something happens they are not there to follow-up until a month later.